19 October 2021

 This is a basic overview of hexagonal architecture.
 In the following sections, we’re going to briefly talk about each high-level element of this architecture.

-The hexagonal architecture follows a couple of basic principles:
+The hexagonal architecture follows a couple of basic principles, including adapters architecture, ports and adapters:

 - Explicit separation of user-side, server-side, and business logic.

-- The separation is achieved through the use of Ports and Adapters.
+- The separation is achieved through the use of Ports and Adapters (adapters architecture).

-- All dependencies move from the user-side and server-side towards the business logic.
+- All dependencies move from the user-side / user interface and server-side towards the business logic.

 The term “ports” simply refers to entry points to the application core.
 They contain (typically technology-neutral) interfaces that make it possible for external entities to obtain a set of rules for communicating with the core.
 Since the ports are essentially just gateways, another agent is necessary to actually make the communication happen.
 These are adapters.